telus/tds-core/packages/css-reset/CssReset.md

 ### Global styled components

-#### Flex Main for Viewport
+#### Flexible `<main />` tag

-This global styled component corrects a TELUS page that has content too short to fill the browser's height, the footer appears directly below the content, leaving white space between the footer and the bottom of the viewport.
+When a TELUS page has content too short to fill the browser's height, empty space appears between the footer and the bottom of the viewport.
+The `<GlobalFlexMain />` styled component helps by creating enough minimum height for the `<main />` element to fill the entire viewport height along with the global header and footer.

 ```jsx static
 import { GlobalFlexMain } from '@tds/core-css-reset'